-'Put your headphones on for this dramatic story & exceptional orchestration, that will whisk you away somewhere else entirely'
+'Put your headphones on for this dramatic story & astonishing sound design, that will whisk you away somewhere else entirely'

 "Green has created a multifaceted artwork that is as original as anything that has come out of this strange year."

 "The Portal is more than just a means of escape, a way of losing yourself in the primitive allure of dance and music.
 It is a kind of mirror to the world as it is now, a hauntological document that plays on our strange relationship with the past and our uncertainties about the future."